bxdoan/bxdoan/README.md

 <div align="center">

-> If You Win You Live If You Lose You Die If You Don t Fight You Can t Win
+> If you wanna make people dream, you’ve gotta start by believing in that dream yourself!

-> — Eren
+> — Seiya Kanie

 </div>